-Juniper (Juniperus spp.) are native shrub species important to wildfire regimes that have expanded their traditional habitats throughout the Western United States as a result of climatic fluctuations, grazing patterns and wildfires suppression efforts (Ansley & Wiedemann, 2008; Dennison et al., 2014).
+Juniper (Juniperus spp.) are native shrub species important to wildfire regimes that have expanded their traditional habitats throughout the Western United States as a result of climatic fluctuations, grazing patterns, and wildfires suppression efforts (Ansley & Wiedemann, 2008; Dennison et al., 2014).
 Climate fluctuations have caused expansion and recession of these species throughout the Holocene (Miller & Wigand 1994).
 Prior to European settlement (>140 years ago) 90% of this area was sagebrush steppe (Williams et al., 2014).
 Recent estimates have placed contemporary juniper stands at 18 million hectares (Williams et al., 2014).
 This increase in fuel loads has changed fire regimes and intensified the severity of wildfires throughout this region.

 Increasing juniper dominance has resulted in the die-off of shrubs, grasses and forbs, thus reducing species richness and diversity.
 The loss of species diversity decreases habitat values such as cover and forage for the many birds, mammals and plants that rely upon sagebrush communities for survival.
 These sagebrush obligate species include the greater sage-grouse (Centrocercus urophasianus), pygmy rabbit (Brachylagus idahoensis), pronghorn antelope (Antilocapra americana), and the sage thrasher (Oreoscoptes montanus).
-Other large mammalian fauna that frequent sagebrush steppe communities include mule deer (Odocoileus hemionus) , mountain lion (Puma concolor) and bighorn sheep (Ovis canadensis).
+Other large mammalian fauna that frequent sagebrush steppe communities include mule deer (Odocoileus hemionus) , mountain lion (Puma concolor), and bighorn sheep (Ovis canadensis.

-Over the past 130 years the Great Basin and Intermountain West has seen juniper stands increase tenfold, fundamentally altering this landscape (Miller et al., 2001).
-Researchers have discovered that juniper encroachment phases are directly linked to juniper dominance over other ecological processes (Davis et. al 2010).
+Over the past 130 years, the Great Basin and Intermountain West have seen juniper stands increase tenfold, fundamentally altering this landscape (Miller et al., 2001).
+Researchers have discovered that juniper encroachment phases are directly linked to juniper dominance over other ecological processes (Davis et al., 2010).
 In the first phase of juniper encroachment, shrubs and herbaceous plants are dominant and tree cover is less than 15%.
-By phase two junipers are actively expanding and becoming co-dominate with shrubs, grasses, and forbs with tree cover between 15 and 45%.
-In phase three tree cover is greater than 45% with >75% shrub die-off and severe limitation on grass and forb species.
-(Barrett et al., 2007; Davis et al., 2010; Williams et al., 2014)
+By phase two, junipers are actively expanding and becoming co-dominate with shrubs, grasses, and forbs with tree cover between 15 and 45%.
+In phase three, tree cover is greater than 45% with >75% shrub die-off and severe limitations on grass and forb species (Barrett et al., 2007; Davis et al., 2010; Williams et al., 2014).

-When woody vegetation overtakes a habitat and becomes the dominate species this is referred to as a “woodland steady state”.
-During this stage it is unlikely that these areas will return to sagebrush/herbaceous habitats without anthropological influence such as chemical, mechanical or prescribed burning (Ansley & Wiedemann 2008).
-Identifying phase extent is important to determine which restoration method is best suited for an area.
+When woody vegetation overtakes a habitat and becomes the dominate species, this is referred to as a “woodland steady state.”
+During this stage it is unlikely that the area will return to sagebrush/herbaceous habitats without anthropological influence such as chemical, mechanical or prescribed burning (Ansley & Wiedemann 2008).
+Identifying phase extent is important in determining which restoration method is best suited for an area.
 Identification methods have included using various remote sensing data in correlation to ground truthing.
 Most ground truthing is conducted by using the line-intercept method which measures the amount and type of vegetation that crosses a study line (Caratti 2006).
-Remote sensing studies use a variety of data including Landsat and LIDAR (Noone et. al., 2013; Sankey et. al., 2010).
-Studies have focused on spectral reflectance (Bradley et. al., 2008; Campbell et. al., 2012), near-infrared (NIR) (Everitt et. al., 2001) and object-based image analysis (OBIA) (Roundy et. al., 2015) to identify juniper encroachment.
+Remote sensing studies use a variety of data including Landsat and LIDAR (Noone et al., 2013; Sankey et al., 2010).
+Studies have focused on spectral reflectance (Bradley et al., 2008; Campbell et al., 2012), near-infrared (NIR) (Everitt et al., 2001), and object-based image analysis (OBIA) (Roundy et al., 2015) to identify juniper encroachment.